 In 2011, Michael wrote Maybe Tomorrow.
 He would also produce, direct and star in the film which would go on to acquire distribution with Entertainment One who released it across the country on VOD, Amazon and iTunes.

 Following Maybe Tomorrow, Michael wrote the screenplay for the rom-com Rich Boy, Rich Girl, which was distributed by Vertical Entertainment.
 He then wrote and directed several short films, including Two Brothers in November.
-He is currently in pre-production for the feature Nina's Lullaby.
-Having written the script, he will also act in and direct the film.
+He is currently in post-production for the short film A Bellevue Love Story that he wrote, directed and produced.